felipebduraes/felipebduraes/README.md

 <div align="center">

- 💬 I am a Back-end Developer and currently work with Python.
+ 💬 I am a Mobile Developer

  💬 I am also studying Java and Kotlin, focusing on Android development.